- Ocean passages

 With incredible amounts of character, Eye of the Wind has all the modern amenities and an authentic interior, with a teak maritime décor.
-The ship is as eye catching as they get, an features in several movies, including White Squall, due to her breath-taking appearance as a 1911 brig.
+Oozing with maritime history, the opportunity to sail on Eye of the Wind is one in a lifetime.
+This beautiful ship is as eye-catching as they get and she has even featured in several movies, including White Squall, due to her breath-taking appearance as a 1911 brig.

 - Total number of berths : 26

 - Builder : C. H. Lühring Werft, Brake, Germany

 - Year built : 1911